 When he opened the fifth seal, I saw under the altar the souls of those who had been slain because of the word of God and the testimony they had maintained.
 They called out in a loud voice, “How long, Sovereign Lord, holy and true, until you judge the inhabitants of the earth and avenge our blood?”I believe that the main Rapture event will take place on one of two days during which Rosh haShanah (the Feast of Trumpets) is being celebrated.
 Rosh haShanah means “head of the year”; not only is it the first of the month of Tishri, it also is the first of the civil New Year.

 See, the LORD is coming out of his dwelling to punish the people of the earth for their sins [thereby avenging the blood of His saints].
 The earth will disclose the blood shed upon her; she will conceal her slain no longer

 I also believe that Jesus, the Messiah, will return to earth, to rule and reign, on a Yom Kippur (the Day of Atonement).
 This will be about a year after the Pre-wrath Rapture on Rosh haShanah.
-On this ultimate Day of Atonement of all time, the massive amount of blood shed by Israel’s defeated enemies, on the day that Jesus is treading the winepress of God’s wrath
+On this ultimate Day of Atonement of all time, Jesus will be treading the winepress of God’s wrath

 Interestingly, a “sabbatical” is a hiatus, typically one year in length, during which an individual takes a break from what he/she has been doing, to fulfill some goal.
 The person does not cease all activity for a year; he/she merely interrupts his/her regular, repetitive work schedule to do something else.
 Perhaps the seventh year of the 70th Week will be God’s “sabbatical”—a break from opening the seven seals, to accomplish His goal of culminating human history as we know it.